johnshearing/PrivateKeyVault/README.md

   * Press **y** for yes and then press the enter button.
   *
   * Next you will be asked for **Bob's Name**, **Bob's Email Address**, and a **Comment**.
-  * These will be used to make a unique identifyer for Bob's key.
+  * These will be used to make a unique identifier for Bob's key.
   * Since the name must be at least five characters long, we will enter **Robert** when asked for Bob's name.
   * Enter **Robert** for the Name, **bob@gmail.com** for the email address, and **Bob's GPG keypair** for the comment.
   * If you are satisfied that all is correct then input the capital letter O and press **Enter** to continue.